m417z/ntdoc/descriptions/ntadjustprivilegestoken.md

 ### DisableAllPrivileges

-If set, all accessable privileges are disabled, and rest of parameters below are ignored.
+If set, all accessible privileges are disabled, and rest of parameters below are ignored.

 ### TokenPrivileges